 - 1 cup fresh or frozen cranberries

-In a large bowl, whisk together the pumpkin puree, eggs, sugar, and vegetable oil until smooth.
+- In a large bowl, whisk together the pumpkin puree, eggs, sugar, vegetable oil and the orange juice and zest until smooth.

 - Add the flour, baking soda, salt and spices and combine with a rubber spatula until no streaks of flour remain.